drug-design/course/docs/chapters/synthesis-of-drugs.md

 #### Kinetics

-The nucleophilic attack of a ketone in a chiral environment is under kinetic control: unequal amounts of enantiomeric alcohols are produced because the two diastereoisomeric transition states do not have the same energy.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/kinetics-38359ceb'><i class='fa fa-play' aria-hidden='true'></i></button>The nucleophilic attack of a ketone in a chiral environment is under kinetic control: unequal amounts of enantiomeric alcohols are produced because the two diastereoisomeric transition states do not have the same energy.
 *[enantiomer]: Enantiomers are pairs of stereoisomers that are mirror images of one other *[isomer]: Isomers are compounds with the same chemical formula but different 2D-structures